-As set out above in section III.1, 'Purpose of the Plan,' the Company will confirm the intent of the Company's shareholders whether or not to introduce the Plan at the Next General Meeting of Shareholders, and if the Company's shareholders do not approve the introduction of the Plan, the Plan will be abolished.
+As set out above in section 2.5, 'Effective Period, Abolition and Amendment of the Plan,' the Company will confirm the intent of the Company's shareholders whether or not to introduce the Plan at this General Meeting of Shareholders, and if the Company's shareholders do not approve the introduction of the Plan, the Plan will be abolished.

-As set out above in III.2.2(e), 'Procedures for Triggering the Plan,' the Company's board of directors may confirm the intent of the Company's shareholders at a general meeting of shareholders regarding the need to trigger the Plan in addition to the procedures of the Independent Committee, if it considers it practically possible to confirm the intent of the Company's shareholders and appropriate in light of laws and ordinances and the duty of care of a good manager of the Company's board of directors, or the Independent Committee recommends the implementation of the gratis allotment of Stock Acquisition Rights, subject to the shareholders' confirmation.
+As set out above in (e) of 2.2, 'Procedures for Triggering the Plan,' the Board of Directors may confirm the intent of the Company's shareholders at the Shareholders Intent Confirmation Meeting regarding the need to trigger the Plan in addition to the procedures of the Independent Committee, if it considers it practically possible to confirm the intent of the Company's shareholders and appropriate in light of laws and ordinances and the duty of care and diligence of a member of the Board of Directors, or the Independent Committee recommends the implementation of the gratis allotment of Stock Acquisition Rights, subject to the shareholders' confirmation.